aloysiousBenoy/deta_pack/README.md

  #### Future<Response> queryData(String base, String queries, {int limit, String last})
  This method lets you query data from the base. i.e. gets you data that matches given queries.
- This method takes four arguments, the base name, the query string, Optional parameters are limit( max the number of items to be listed that match the query ) and the 'last' key that was listed in the previous query.
+ This method takes two arguments, the base name, the query string, Optional parameters are limit( max the number of items to be listed that match the query ) and the 'last' key that was listed in the previous query.
 ```
  // The query string contains an JSON string, containing the queries.